-While the Panthers absolutely throttled the Buffaloes from start to finish on Thursday, the Gators allowed the Great Danes of Albany, New York to hang around a little longer than they would have liked.
+While the Pittsburgh Panthers absolutely throttled the Colorado Buffaloes from start to finish on Thursday, the Florida Gators allowed the Albany Great Danes to hang around a little longer than they would have liked.
 Pitt fans are hoping that their team will play with a sense of purpose, perhaps to prove to that they belong.
 Although, if you talk to some of the players, they know that they do.

 Florida fans are hoping that the last 10 minutes of their game against Albany woke up the sleeping giant, and that they'll come out sharp and motivated against, perhaps, an under-seeded Panthers club.
 Let's highlight a couple of key matchups, and highlight how both teams will try to win the game.

 Senior forward Talib Zanna is peaking, if there is such a thing for a senior, at the right time.
 He nearly outscored Colorado by himself in the first half last game, 16-18.
 He'll need to have another strong performance against another stellar senior forward in the Gators Patric Young.

 Zanna is averaging 13.1 points per game (2nd on team) and 8.6 rebounds per game (leads team).
 He's shooting 58.3% from the field, and has been a monster for Pitt as of late.
 At 70.8% at the rim, Zanna leads the team in field goal percentage at point-blank range.
 He also takes 63.2% of all his shots around the basket, and has become very good at tip-ins as of late.